 If you have any questions, please ask.

 Step 1: Materials Needed to Sew Vintage Swimsuit

 - One yard of swimsuit fabric (you may use much less - but it's better to have more just in case)

 - One yard of swimsuit lining fabric (optional - if you want to fully line your bikini bottom - if not, only 1/4 yard)

-- You can get material for a pretty good deal at any JoAnn Fabric store - with using a 40% off coupon.
+- You can get material for a pretty good deal at any JoAnn Fabric store - online or in the store - with using a 40% off coupon.

 - Swim Suit Bra Hook - if you plan on making the bikini top

 - Sewing machine, pins & fabric cutting tools (Any sewing machine should be fine.
 The one in my Instructable is this: Brother CS6000i Sewing Machine) and I love it - no problems in the 5 years I've had it. :)

 Holly Mann is a participant in the Amazon Services LLC Associates Program & JoAnn Affiliate program, advertising programs designed to provide a means for sites to earn advertising fees by advertising and linking to them.